tiy-atx-ui-aug2015/notes-and-assignments/week_7/README.md

-# Week 6
+# Week 7

-<h3>Jekyll, Prototyping, and Pixel Perfect Design</h3>
+<h3>Javascript, Jquery, and Mobile App Design</h3>
 <h4>Objectives</h4>
-<p>This week we will cover topics including how to use Jekyll for your portfolio site, the different methods of prototyping, and creating pixel perfect mockups.
-By the end of the week, the student will:</p>
+<p>This week we will cover topics including Javascript if statements and loops, Jquery basics, and mobile app design principles.</p>
 <ul>
-    <li>understand the basics of Jekyll and how to add posts to their Jekyll blog</li>
+    <li>understand the basics of Javascript if statements, loops, and functions</li>
-    <li>understand the purpose and methods for creating effective prototypes</li>
+    <li>be able to use Jquery to create interactive elements on their websites</li>
-    <li>be able to creat pixel perfect mockups in Illustrator</li>
+    <li>understand native mobile app design principles and be able to implement them in a functioning prototype</li>
 </ul>

 <h4>Notes and Assignments</h4>
 <ul>
     <li>
-        <a href="09.28.15/">09.28.15: Introduction to Jekyll</a>
+        <a href="10.05.15/">10.05.15: Javascript and Jquery</a>
     </li>
     <li>
-        <a href="09.29.15/">09.29.15: Prototyping Basics</a>
+        <a href="10.06.15/">10.06.15: Mobile App Design Principles and Iteration</a>
     </li>
     <li>
-        <a href="09.30.15/">09.30.15: Basics of Javascript</a>
+        <a href="10.07.15/">10.07.15: Invision App</a>
     </li>
     <li>
-        <a href="10.01.15/">10.01.15: Basics of JQuery</a>
+        <a href="10.08.15/">10.08.15: Workday</a>
     </li>
 </ul>